dYale/WebWordCounter/README.md

-#Hello World Coding Challenge - Word Counter
+#Hello World Pre-Course Challenge - Word Counter

 ##Purpose
 Ever get to a web page and find yourself seeing the same words over and over again.
 Now we have an app that takes a URL and counts every word and character on the webpage!